-For the 2003 rate year, the specific guidelines for SSSGs are as follows:
+For the 2007 rate year, the specific guidelines for SSSGs are as follows:

-- (1) All group enrollments (the Federal group and the SSSG enrollments) should be the latest 2003 enrollment available to the carrier up to March 31, 2003. - (2) The contract renewal date for 2003 SSSGs should be between July 2, 2002 and July 1, 2003.
+- (1) All group enrollments (the Federal group and the SSSG enrollments) should be the latest 2007 enrollment available to the carrier up to March 31, 2007. - (2) The contract renewal date for 2007 SSSGs should be between July 2, 2006 and July 1, 2007.
 "Renewal date" means the date a rate change (if any) is effective for the SSSG.

-We stated the above guidelines in the 2003 rate instructions.
+We stated the above guidelines in the 2007 rate instructions.

-If an SSSG's rate is extended beyond twelve months (i.e. the carrier allows an SSSG to change its renewal date), a premium adjustment must be made for the SSSG in the following year, or the rate extension will be considered a discount.
+If an SSSG's rate is extended beyond twelve months (i.e. the carrier allows an SSSG to change its renewal date), a premium adjustment that reflects the entire value of the extension must be made for the SSSG in the following year, or the rate extension will be considered a discount.
 The renewal date for this type of group would be the anniversary date after the last rate change.

 We developed the SSSG concept to ensure that OPM receives an equitable and reasonable market-based rate.
-For the 2003 rate year, OPM will focus on the rating methods used for the two SSSGs to determine if the carrier appropriately derived the Federal group rates.
+For the 2007 rate year, OPM will focus on the rating methods used for the two SSSGs to determine if the carrier appropriately derived the Federal group rates.